GeminiCCCC/SystemDesign/README.md

 ## 12. better serialize data into binary format to save network IO (Apache Avro)

 ## 13. when designing data streaming system, we will need to keep reducing the request rate.
 From billions of requests from each client, then we pre_aggregate data on each API gateway host for several seconds and then go to Kafka.
-And we can always parition data into different partitions and process each partition of data in parallel, and then aggregate data in memory
+And we can always partition data into different partitions and process each partition of data in parallel, and then aggregate data in memory

 ## 14. in queue each message is consumed by one consumer, while in topic each message goes to all the subscribers